-It used to be in the good ol days that the better you become at your job the more success you can experience.
-Back in that day if you started a small business and it was around long enough to surpass the initial start up period and “crawling” phase, it would eventually do well right?
-Well this blog is not actually about how to start a home inspection business but actually how to end one…, by becoming a toxic or otherwise blacklisted inspector.
+It used to be in the good old days that the better you become at your job the more success you can experience.
+Back in that day if you started a small business and it was around long enough to surpass the initial start-up period and “crawling” phase, it would eventually do well right?
+Well, this blog is not actually about how to start a home inspection business but actually how to end one…, by becoming a toxic or otherwise blacklisted inspector.

 - DO NOT BLOW MY THE DEAL

-- DO NOT JEOPARDIZE THE SALE BY USELESS COMMENTARY
+- DON’T JEOPARDIZE THE SALE BY USELESS COMMENTARY

 - CHARGE LESS THAN $275 (for anything)